Spreadcat/ansible-role-timewarrior/README.md

 ## Author Information

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).

-This role was created and is maintained by Daniel Buøy-Vehn.
+This role was developed and is maintained by dbv <dbv.github@micronarrativ.org>.